PawseySC/shell-hpc/_episodes/08-Extra.md

 # Transferring files

-### scp
+### SCP
+Secure copy protocol (SCP) is a means of securely transferring files between a local host and remote host (or two remote hosts).
 To copy a file, we specify the source and destination paths, either of which may include computer names.
 If we leave out a computer name, scp assumes we mean the machine we’re running on.
 Syntax is the following:

 ~~~
 scp [options] username1@source_host:directory1/filename1 username2@destination_host:directory2/filename2